1992 United Kingdom general election

 The 1992 United Kingdom general election was held on Thursday 9 April 1992, to elect 651 members to the House of Commons.
-The election resulted in the fourth consecutive victory for the Conservative Party since 1979 and would be the last time that the Conservatives would win an overall majority at a general election until 2015.
-It was also the last general election to be held on a day which did not coincide with any local elections until 2017.
-This election result took many by surprise, as opinion polling leading up to the election day had shown the Labour Party, under leader Neil Kinnock, consistently, if narrowly, ahead.
+The governing Conservative Party led by Prime Minister John Major won a fourth consecutive election victory, with a majority of 21.
+This would be the last time that the Conservatives would win an overall majority at a general election until 2015 and the last general election to be held on a day which did not coincide with any local elections until 2017.
+This election result took many by surprise, as opinion polling leading up to the election day had shown a narrow but consistent lead for the Labour Party under leader Neil Kinnock during a period of recession and declining living standards.

-John Major had won the Conservative Party leadership election in November 1990 following the resignation of Margaret Thatcher.
+John Major had won the leadership election in November 1990 following the resignation of Margaret Thatcher.
 During his first term leading up to the 1992 election he oversaw the British involvement in the Gulf War, introduced legislation to replace the unpopular Community Charge with Council Tax, and signed the Maastricht Treaty.
 Britain was sliding into its second recession in a decade at the time of Major's appointment.

 Opinion polls in the run-up to the election had suggested that it would end in a hung parliament or a narrow Labour majority.
 The fact that it produced a Conservative majority meant that it was one of the most dramatic and memorable elections in the UK since the end of the Second World War.
 The Conservative Party received what remains the largest number of votes at a United Kingdom general election in British history, breaking the previous record set by the Labour Party in 1951.

-Former Conservative Leader and Prime Minister Margaret Thatcher, Former Labour Party leader Michael Foot, former SDP leader David Owen, three former Chancellors of the Exchequer, Denis Healey, Geoffrey Howe and Nigel Lawson, former Home Secretary Merlyn Rees, Francis Maude, Norman Tebbit, Rosie Barnes, Sinn Féin leader Gerry Adams and Speaker of the House of Commons Bernard Weatherill left the House of Commons after this election, though Maude and Adams returned at the next election.
-Future Conservative Leader Iain Duncan Smith was elected to parliament in this election.
+Former Conservative leader and Prime Minister Margaret Thatcher, former Labour Party leader Michael Foot, former SDP leader David Owen, three former Chancellors of the Exchequer, Denis Healey, Geoffrey Howe and Nigel Lawson, former Home Secretary Merlyn Rees, Francis Maude, Norman Tebbit, Rosie Barnes, Sinn Féin leader Gerry Adams and Speaker of the House of Commons Bernard Weatherill left the House of Commons after this election, though Maude and Adams returned at the next election.
+Future Conservative leader Iain Duncan Smith was elected to Parliament for the first time in this election.
+As of 2025, the 1992-97 Parliament is the last in which every MP elected to the House of Commons took their seat (as Sinn Féin's MPs are abstentionist).
+Adams' defeat meant no Sinn Féin candidates were elected for the only time since 1983.